kinecosystem/kin-website-docs/docs/how-it-works.md

 #### Transaction Fees

-By default, all transactions on the Kin blockchain are charged a fee.
-However, [registered apps](/app-registration) have their Kin account whitelisted, which makes any of that account's transactions fee-less.
-Although user accounts created by the app will not be whitelisted, their transactions can be whitelisted by using the app's whitelisting-enabled account to sign them.
-This process is facilitated using the [Sign Transaction webhook](/how-it-works#sign-transaction).
+By default, all transactions (including account creations) on the Solana blockchain are charged a fee in SOL.
+However, [registered apps](/app-registration) have their Kin transaction SOL fees subsidized by the Kin Foundation.
+This subsidzation will not not last forever, and at some point these fees will be paid by the developer.

 #### Kin Binary Memo Format